Play your part: keeping local communities safe

 How do I travel to campus safely?

-Campus is open and we look forward to welcoming you back with our newly installed measures to keep each other safe.
+Campus is open and we look forward to welcoming you back with our measures to keep each other safe.

 Before you travel, think carefully about the times, routes and ways of getting here so we all have more space.
 Avoiding peak times helps keep the transport network running and allows people who need to make essential journeys to travel.
 If possible, please try to walk or cycle to campus.
 This reduces the pressure on public transport and is a great way to keep fit, which helps our wellbeing too, which is all the more important at this time.